mas6y6/hostprobe/docs/index.rst

 .. toctree::
     :maxdepth: 2
     :titlesonly:
-    :glob:

-    content/*

-Hostprobe strives to be a cross platform toolkit for networking.
+    :caption: Hostprobe:

+    content/installation
+    content/api

+Hostprobe strives to be a minimal cross-platform toolkit for networking.
+It uses the built-in python socket module to extract info from a network, such as if a device is online, or all the online devices on your network.
+Hostprobe should have the capabilities of nmap, while being completely cross system, and in python.

 .. code-block:: python